-Figure 5 Spatial distributions of lead concentrations in the air, streets and houses with grid cells where field data available (white crosses; compare Figures 1C and 1D).
-A. At the end of 400 days of simulation with the active basin.
-B. After 100, C. 200 and D. 400 days of basin cover.
+Figure 5 Spatial distributions of lead concentrations in μg/m2 in the air (left column), streets (center column) and houses (right column) with grid cells where field data are available (white crosses; compare Figures 1C and 1D).
+Row A. At the end of 400 days of simulation with the active basin (see Figure 4A).
+Rows B, C and D. At 100, 200 and 400 days after basin coverage, respectively (see Figure 4B).

+Considering the hypothetical remediation scenario of a complete sealing of the tailings basin’s surface to discontinue the release of lead into the atmosphere, it can be observed that Cair and Cstreet decrease considerably towards zero after 200 days (Figure 4B).
+During the same time, Chouse still suffers an increase of approximately 1 – 3 μg/m2 in the most affected locations and then stabilizes, which reflects the absence of any further lead in the outdoor area, as observed in the graphs of Cair and Cstreet.
+This is in agreement with Layton & Beamer (2009), who concluded that after source elimination, resuspension from the soil becomes the principal lead source for houses.

-The temporal evolution of the spatial lead distribution after basin coverage is illustrated in Figures 5B, 5C and 5D for 100, 200 and 400 days after coverage.
+The temporal evolution of the spatial lead distribution for this scenario is illustrated in Figures 5B, 5C and 5D for 100, 200 and 400 days after coverage.
 The plumes in the air and streets are seen to move away from the basin in the direction of the wind, while losing intensity (note the decreasing ranges of the color scales with time).
-In contrast, the plume of accumulated lead concentrations inside the houses remains stationary and slightly grow to a stable level (compare discussion with Figure 4B).
+In contrast, the plume of accumulated lead inside the houses remains stationary and concentrations slightly grow to a stable level (compare discussion with Figure 4B).

 An interesting aspect that is most obvious in Figure 5D is the apparent division of the plume into three disconnected parts.
-This may be explained by the largest densities of urbanization in the zones between the plume parts, where the large presence of houses acts as a strong sink for lead particulates, thus strongly reducing Cair and Cstreet in those locations.
+This may be explained by the highest densities of urbanization in the zones between the plume parts, where the large presence of houses acts as a strong sink for lead particulates, thus strongly reducing Cair and Cstreet in those locations.
+Also of interest is the extremely slow movement of the suspended plume (Cair in left column of Figure 5) with respect to the average wind speed of approximately 2 m/s.
+This may be attributed to the retarding effect of deposition and resuspension.
+In other words, a particulate only travels at the speed of wind for a short time before it is deposited on the ground to remain stationary for a significantly longer period awaiting subsequent mobilization by resuspension.
+This effect becomes stronger at smaller wind velocities, where resuspension is weaker and, hence, a larger portion of particulates remains in immobile deposition (Zhang et al. 2021; Quan et al. 2020).